 Do you think that you can spend a large amount of time with someone in a confined space?
 Would you want to?
 A lot of people enjoy their personal space, even married couples.
 With another driver in the cab, you have to be considerate of how they live and work because you will be with them for weeks at a time.
 It’s important to realize that team truck driving is a serious commitment.

 Become a Team Truck Driver at Truck Driver Institute

 Now you’re probably wondering “how do I become a team truck driver?”

 Usually, you will have two options.
 For drivers who already obtain their CDL, you can find a recruiter or job board to become a team truck driver.
 If you are an inexperienced truck driver, you will need to attend a truck driving school to acquire a CDL.

 Lucky for you, you can get started at Truck Driver Institute (TDI) for as little as $225 upfront!

 Truck Driver Institute is a smart and affordable option.
 Applying to TDI is simple because we don’t require our applicants to sign lengthy contracts that restrict your career choices.
-We boast an astonishing 90% CDL job placement rate.
+We boast an over 80% CDL job placement rate.
 Our teachers and professionals at our institution will work with students individually to help students acquire necessary team driving skills.